Sue: A Time Monster, eh? I bet the Master’s in this story. He’s a monster and he knows about time.

-The Doctor is worried about the Master and he instructs the Brigadier to issue a World Wide Warning.
+The Doctor wants to know the Master’s whereabouts, so he instructs the Brigadier to issue a World Wide Warning.

 Sue: The Doctor is still waiting for the World Wide Web to be invented, bless him.

-When the Master arrives at the research institute, Sue notices the time on the building’s clock tower.
+When the Master arrives at the research institute, Sue notes the time on the clock tower.

 Sue: Why was the Doctor having a kip at 9:40 in the morning?
 The slacker.
 And why is Jo posing for the cover of Vogue?
-I love Jo’s boots, by the way.
-But TOMTIT is such a stupid name.
+I love her boots, by the way.
+Oh, and TOMTIT is a stupid name.
 Which idiot came up with that?

-Sue: If the Master is the most wanted man on the planet, how did he stroll into a university post with military connections?
+Sue: If the Master is the most wanted man on the planet, how did he walk into a university job with military connections?
 He didn’t even bother to shave his beard off, and that’s his most distinguishing feature!

 Sue: Is he?
 I thought he had a cold.

-Me: Maybe the research institute wanted to bolster its RAE score, and they recruited the Master in a hurry.
-You know what HR are like.
+Me: Maybe the research institute wanted to bolster its RAE score and they recruited the Master in a hurry.
+You know what it’s like.

 Ruth launches into another feminist rant about how shit men are.
-Stuart protests, but Ruth reassures him that he needn’t worry, as he doesn’t count.
+Stuart protests, but Ruth reassures him he needn’t worry because he doesn’t count.

-Sue: Stuart doesn’t count because Stuart is clearly gay.
+Sue: Stuart doesn’t count because Stuart is obviously gay.

-Sue: The angle on that ladder is far too shallow.
+Sue: The angle on that ladder is too shallow.
 He’ll definitely fall with an angle like that.
-Are you sure that he’s a real window cleaner?
-A real window cleaner wouldn’t use an angle as shallow as that.
+Are you sure he’s a real window cleaner?
+A real window cleaner wouldn’t have a ladder angle as shallow as that.
 Maybe he’s a spy?
 Or an undercover inspector from HEFCE?

-Sue: The door that is supposed to protect everyone from radiation is just an ordinary door, with a keyhole and shuttered windows – which might even be open!
-How is that going to stop any radiation from leaking out?
-This episode is a health and safety nightmare.
+Sue: The door that’s supposed to protect everyone from radiation is just an ordinary door with a keyhole and shuttered windows, which might even be open.
+How is that going to stop radiation from leaking out?
+This episode is a Health and Safety nightmare.

-The Brigadier arrives at the institute.
-He is greeted by an unconscious window cleaner sprawled out on the tarmac.
+The first thing the Brigadier sees when he arrives at the institute is a window cleaner sprawled out on the tarmac.

 Sue: Told you.
-That fall had nothing to do with the time experiment.
-Bad ladder angle – that’s what did him in.
+That fall had nothing to do with the Master’s time experiment.
+It was the bad ladder angle that did him in.

 The Doctor and Jo take Bessie out for a spin, and when the Doctor engages the car’s Super Drive, it races off at incredible speed.

-Sue: This is what I remember about Doctor Who when I was little.
-This stupid yellow car.
-Actually, I think I may have seen this episode when it originally went out.
-The silly Benny Hill Show driving feels very familiar.
+Sue: This is what I remember about Doctor Who when I was growing up: that stupid yellow car.
+Actually, I think I may have seen this episode.
+This silly Benny Hill Show-style driving is very familiar.

 The Doctor tracks down the Master’s time meddling with the help of a portable time sensor.

 Sue: Couldn’t the Doctor have designed a device that was a little less phallic?
-It looks as if Jo is reading the numbers off a left testicle.
+It looks like Jo is reading those numbers off a testicle.
 Ruth is going to love that.

-The Brigadier and Benton arrive for a TOMTIT demonstration, and the Master conceals his identity under a bulky radiation suit.
+The Brigadier and Benton have also arrived for the TOMTIT demonstration, but the Master manages to conceal his identity under a bulky radiation suit.

 Sue: Stuart’s thinking, “Why haven’t I got a suit as good as that?
 My radiation suit is shit compared to his!”

-As the power rises, the Master beckons for Kronos to come.
+As the power level rises, the Master beckons for Kronos to come.

 And then the credits come crashing in.

 Sue: That was pretty good.
-We’re definitely on a roll at the moment.top
+We’re definitely on a roll at the moment.

 Sue: What did the Master just say?